 If a student 504 or IEP is not being implemented and no one notices, the issue may never get corrected.
-This means, if a parent is unaware of how many hours of support a student is actually receiving versus what they are supposed to receive, the student may never get those services.
+This means, if a parent is unaware of how many hours of resource support a student is actually receiving versus what they are supposed to receive, the student may never get the required resource services.

-Or, if a parent does not question the student on whether their accommodations are actually being done [for example, asking the student “Are you actually getting extended time on tests or sitting in the front of the classroom?”] the services may be lacking for years.
+Or, if a parent does not question the student on whether their accommodations are actually being done [for example, asking the student “Are you actually getting extended time on tests or sitting in the front of the classroom?”] the accommodations may never be provided to the student.

 Lack of Willingness

-Once in a while there are staff who flat refuse to honor IEPs and 504 Plans.
-I have heard stories of high school math or science teachers who state out loud that they will not implement a student 504 or IEP or they don’t believe a student with a silent disability (e.g. learning disabled) is actually disabled.
+Once in a while there are teachers or school staff who flat refuse to honor IEPs and 504 Plans.
+Parents report that sometimes high school math or science teachers may say they will not implement a student 504 or IEP, or they don’t believe a student with a silent disability (e.g. learning disabled) is actually disabled.
 This leads to lack of implementation and discrimination against the student,.

 In all of the above, only the squeaky wheel gets attention.